Surjectivity of the Cannon--Thurston map in metric (graph) bundles: Exponential growth of graphs

-Since the edges of $\Gamma$ are isometric to the unit interval, by increasing $k$ to $k+2$ if necessary, we may assume that $\phi'$ is also $k$-qi embedding that maps vertices to vertices and $\phi'(u_0)=u$.
+Note that $\Gamma$ is a proper metric graph.
+Then by Theorem \ref{thm-emb of T3}, we have a $k$-qi embedding $\phi:T_3\map\Gamma$ such that $\phi(u_0)=u$.
 Then by Example \ref{exmp-T_3 expo} and Lemma \ref{lem-qi implies exponential growth}, we have $a>0$ and $b>1$ depending only on $k$ such that where $B_{\Gamma}(u,n)$ denotes the $n$-radius ball centered at $u$ in $\Gamma$.
 Note that $u\in V(\Gamma)$ is arbitrary.
-Therefore, $\Gamma$ has exponential growth with parameters $(a,b)$ where $a$ and $b$ depend only on $k$, hence, only on $\dl$ and $L$.
+Therefore, $\Gamma$ has exponential growth witnessed by a pair $(a,b)$ where $a$ and $b$ depend only on $k$, hence, only on $\dl$ and $L$.
 This completes the proof. \end{proof}